puls369ar/solana-verd/theory.md

 #   Running RUST
-The compiler for rust is rustc, but it is more convenient to work with the projects using cargo package manager.
+The compiler for rust is `rustc`, but it is more convenient to work with the projects using cargo package manager.
 Follow instructions in [this](https://www.rust-lang.org/tools/install) webpage to install them both.